 The Housing Authority of the City of Pittsburgh (HACP) is committed to building better communities and improving the lives of the families who reside in HACP housing.
-Throughout 20192018, the HACP strove to provide its 20,000 customers with high quality, safe housing; while working to provide additional housing opportunities to the thousands of Pittsburgh families currently waiting to find suitable, affordable housing accommodations.
+Throughout 2019, the HACP strove to provide its 20,000 customers with high quality, safe housing; while working to provide additional housing opportunities to the thousands of Pittsburgh families currently waiting to find suitable, affordable housing accommodations.

 The HACP has demonstrated a firm commitment to expanding our affordable housing portfolio to help meet the City of Pittsburgh's growing demand.
-This will be accomplished by developing hundreds of new units in locations throughout the city - including mixed-income developments in the Uptown, Larimer/East Liberty, HomewoodEast End, Hill District, Glen Hazel, and the North Side, as well as secattered seite housing located throughout the city limits.
+This will be accomplished by developing hundreds of new units in locations throughout the city - including mixed-income developments in East End, the Hill District, and the North Side, as well as Scattered site housing located throughout the city limits.